Standard Electric Water Heater

 Standard Electric Water Heater Operation

-or two direct immersion heating elements, controlled by either
+direct immersion heating elements, controlled by either thermostats

-thermostats or a microprocessor control module, which heat the
+or a microprocessor control module, which heat the water in the

-water in the tank to the desired temperature.
-Many options exist,
+tank to the desired temperature.
+Many options exist, including the

-including the wattage/voltage of the elements, the type of material
+wattage/voltage of the elements, the type of material of which the

-of which the elements are constructed, the amount of insulating
+elements are constructed, the amount of insulating foam surrounding

-foam surrounding the tank, in addition to the storage capacity of
+the tank, in addition to the storage capacity of the tank.

 The standard residential electric water heater control circuit